slinp/slinp/README.md

 ## What is a Slinp?

+I had been thinking about node-type based routing for some time I think, and after 2 aborted projects I heard about the Apahce Sling project.
+Sling corresponded very closely to what I wanted to achieve, so after reading about Sling and implementing some of its ideas Slinp was born.

-Slip is influenced by the Apache Sling project, originally I wanted to call it Pling, but that name is already used by various projects.
+Originally I wanted to call it Pling, but that name is already used by various projects.
 So I put the "P" at the end instead.
 Clever no?

 ## Why use Slinp?